Yarn Dyed Linen

 Production & Certification

 Linen is made with flax, a plant native to northern Europe.
-There, farming flax still respects the land and surrounding wildlife; protecting soil and water resources as the crop needs no extra water (rain water alone is enough to grow it) and uses very little fertiliser or pesticides.
+There, the plant respects the land and surrounding wildlife; it protects soil and water resources as it needs no extra water (rain water alone is enough to grow it) and uses very little fertiliser or pesticides.